BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

-2. Allow the EUT to send a Error.
+2. Allow the EUT to send an Error.

 3. Send a Get message to the EUT with a request path of
-   `Device.LocalAgent.Subscription.<instance identifier from test setup>.`.
+    'Device.LocalAgent.Subscription.<instance identifier from test setup>.'.

 ### Test Metrics

-1. The EUT's sends an Error.
+1. The EUT sends an Error.

-2. The Error contains err_code '7004', 'Invalid Arguments', and a
+2. The Error contains `err_code` '7004', 'Invalid Arguments', and a
     single ParamError element.
 The ParamError element contains a
-    param_path of 'Device.LocalAgent.Subscription.&lt;instance
+    `param_path` of 'Device.LocalAgent.Subscription.<instance
-    identifier&gt;.InvalidParameter' and an err_code of '7010',
+    identifier>.InvalidParameter' and an `err_code` of '7010',
     'Unsupported Parameter'.

 3. The GetResp contains a single Subscription instance that does not include
-   a `InvalidParameter` parameter.
+    a 'InvalidParameter' parameter.

 ## 1.15 Set message with allow partial false, multiple objects, required parameters fail in single object

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Set message when the allow_partial element is set to false, and
+Set message when the `allow_partial` element is set to false, and
 required parameters in one of multiple objects fail.

 ### Functionality Tag